 Oilseeds flow downward across a series of plate banks, while the heat recovery medium or steam flows in between welded plates to achieve the targeted heating.
-In the drying section: hot air moves in parallel direct to remove moisture.
-Processing Plants should expect an increase thermal performance due to the increased heat transfer area density than conventional technologies.
+In the drying section: hot air moves vertically to remove moisture.
+Processing plants should expect an increase thermal performance due to the increased heat transfer area density than conventional technologies.

 *Solex’s technologies are subject to patents and patent applications in various jurisdictions around the world.

 Would you like to receive periodic updates from Solex on news, events and products?